stolostron/hmi-demo/README.md

     hmi-demo   hmi-demo-ansible-automation-platform.apps.brooklyn.demo.red-chesterfield.com          hmi-demo-service   http   edge/Redirect   None
     ```

-6. Once logged in you will be prompted for your console.redhat.com credentials to choose which subscription to use.
+5. Once logged in you will be prompted for your cloud.redhat.com credentials to choose which subscription to use.

 ## Configuring Ansible Automation Platform

-In this repo we
+In this repo